Council house: New Towns Act housing

 Mainly during the immediate post-war years, and well into the 1950s, council house provision was shaped by the New Towns Act 1946 (9 & 10 Geo.
 6. c.
 68) and the Town and Country Planning Act 1947 of the 1945–51 Labour government.
 At the same time this government introduced housing legislation that removed explicit references to housing for the working class and introduced the concept of "general needs" construction (i.e., that council housing should aim to fill the needs for a wide range of society).
 In particular, Aneurin Bevan, the Minister for Health and Housing, promoted a vision of new estates where "the working man, the doctor and the clergyman will live in close proximity to each other".

 From 1970s and onwards

 From the late 1970s, the wider takeover of free market economics propagated by Margaret Thatcher's conservative government sought to reduce the role of the state and the housing sector was further opened for private investors and actors.
 Deregulation of the mortgage finance sector in the 1980s was particularly significant, with the Housing Act 1988 introducing private competition into the sector.
 The Housing Act 1988 marked the onset of various policies resulting in the residualisation of the public housing.
 Residualisation refers to the shrinking of the social housing stock, consisting mostly of deteriorated quality dwellings, and the growing concentration of disadvantaged minorities in such housing.
 As the residual housing sector is mostly concentrated in lower-income neighbourhoods, a 'neighbourhood effect' manifests, reinforcing the idea of poverty as a problem of the place which has allowed market ideologies to advocate against decommodified housing provision.

+The Renters' Rights Act 2025 extends Awaab's Law requirements to the private rented sector, requiring landlords to address hazards including damp and mould within prescribed timeframes, bringing parity with social housing standards.